 Even if you have already completed a (first) degree course at a German university, university of applied science (Fachhochschule), teacher training college, etc., you must still go through the TUHH's in-house selection procedure.

-Please submit in every instance your university entrance qualification certificate, your first degree certificate and the detailed explanation.
-Please note the application deadline.
-And note: If you do not have gained your first degree up to the time of application deadline but you will gain it up to the semester start at TUHH please submit a "Prognosebescheinigung" from your university.
+- your first degree certificate and the transcript of records.
+If you do not have gained your first degree up to the time of application deadline but you will gain it up to the semester start at TUHH please submit a "Prognosebescheinigung" from your university.